 The American Chemical Society Undergraduate Award in Physical Chemistry

-The American Chemical Society Undergraduate Award in Analytical Chemistry Awarded to an outstanding student who has displayed an interest and aptitude for Analytical Chemistry
+The American Chemical Society Undergraduate Award in Physical Chemistry is given to an outstanding student who has displayed an interest and aptitude for physical chemistry.

 Recipient: Yana Zubarev